 The body has a natural clotting process in the blood, which is altered in thrombophilia.

 The normal clotting process is called haemostasis.
 It helps to stop bleeding if you have an injury such as a cut.
-When a blood vessel is injured, the clotting process is triggered, and this is called the clotting cascade.
+When a blood vessel is injured, the clotting process is triggered.
+This is called the clotting cascade.
 It is a chain reaction of different chemicals in the blood which are called clotting factors.
 The clotting cascade makes the blood solidify into a clot, which sticks to the injured part of the blood vessel.
-Small particles in the blood called platelets also help to form the clot.
+Small particles in the blood, called platelets, also help to form the clot.

 There are also natural chemicals in the blood which act against the clotting system, to stop the blood clotting too much.

 Thrombophilia occurs if the normal balance of the clotting system is upset.
 There may be too much of a clotting factor, or too little of a substance that opposes clotting.

 Thrombophilia can cause unwanted blood clots (thromboses).
 This does not mean that every person with thrombophilia will develop a blood clot.
 But, it means that you have a higher risk than normal of having clots.
 The extra risk will depend on the type of thrombophilia that you have.

 A blood clot that forms within a blood vessel is known medically as a thrombus.
 Thrombosis is the process that occurs to form a thrombus.
 A thrombus can block a blood vessel - this blockage is now also known as a thrombosis.
 Thromboses is the plural version of thrombosis (that is, more than one).

 What are the different types of thrombophilia?